Category Archives: Clinical

 Rare in developed world now, still common in underdeveloped world, or at least in underdeveloped communities eg Aboriginal Australians.
 Prob also genetic susceptibility.

-Caused by Group A streptococcus.
+Autoimmune, multisystem disease triggered by Group A streptococcus infection.
 Important cause of acquired heart valve disease.
-Can recur.

 Probably cross reactivity between specific Group A strep M proteins and human tissues.